All Episodes

 I got everybody asking me.

-Does it mean that you're part Chinese?
+Does that mean you're part Chinese?

-Mandarin simply means in this context, all powerful figure, ladies and gentlemen.
+Mandarin simply means in this context, all-powerful figure, ladies and gentlemen.

 Look it up.